dzmitry-lahoda-awesome/awersome-fsharp-projectional-coding/README.md

 - We communicate as effectively as possible (we will have iterate this manu times as system evolves)
 - We get F# codes generators from which we can start domain modelling (if we need to)
 - We write as few mappers as possible (hence can be concurrent on market with TypeScript considering speed of development)

+## Problem 2

+You have to read configurations in our microservices in hosted environment.

+### Steps
+- Generate configuration from known files (as these will be provided) in JSON
+- Generate configuration from environment variables (provide all these as part of local build-run scripts)
+- Wire custom hierarchy of choices
+- Change wiring and configuration if host changes

+### Analysys

+We could delegate merging work to `Microsoft.Extensions.Configuration`, but ...
+(I have several pros and cons for these, need to recall, but propsed solution with compile time configuration still makes sense - software is much harded to break because of miss configuration)

 ## Projects